 Fast forward a few days — your piece is back from the editor, and whoa, it’s filled with line edits and copious comments in the margins.
 Not to mention, there’s an email or comment in the project thread outlining their suggestions.

 Your first thought may be, “Yikes, I didn’t think it was that bad,” but trust me, your editor doesn’t think that either.
 They’re on team Great Content right along with you and they just want to help make this piece be the best it can be.
+In fact, top content marketing agencies leverage diverse teams of content experts to deliver premium results.

-What Is Content Editing?
+What is Content Editing?

 Content editing definition.

-They may even suggest pivoting your keyword to “how to make a wedding bouquet,” which has a search volume of 800 and a keyword difficulty of 8.
+They may even suggest pivoting your keyword to “how to make a wedding bouquet,” which has a search volume of 1000 and a keyword difficulty of 12.

 Some of the questions they’ll look to answer while editing include: